-The OMG UML specification (UML Superstructure Specification, v2.1.1, p.112) states:
+The OMG Unified Modeling Language specification, (v2.5.1, pp.28-29) states:

-A package import is a relationship between an importing namespace and a package, indicating that the importing namespace adds the names of the members of the package to its own namespace.
-Conceptually, a package import is equivalent to having an element import to each individual member of the imported namespace, unless there is already a separately-defined element import.
+A PackageImport is a DirectedRelationship between an importing Namespace and a Package, indicating that the importing Namespace adds the names of the members of the Package to its own Namespace.
+Conceptually, a Package import is equivalent to having an ElementImport to each individual member of the imported Namespace, unless there is a separately-defined ElementImport.
+If there is an ElementImport for an Element, then this takes precedence over a potential import of the same Element via a PackageImport.